Mandibular Tori: Removal, Symptoms, Causes, Surgery Treatment and Pictures

 The prognosis for mandibular tori is generally good.
 They are benign growths and don’t evolve into malignancies.
 However, they can reappear in some cases, even after surgical removal, especially if contributing factors persist.

-In terms of management, most cases of mandibular tori do not require any specific treatment unless they cause discomfort, affect oral function, or interfere with prosthodontic procedures like the fitting of dentures.
+In terms of management, most cases of dental tori do not require any specific treatment unless they cause discomfort, affect oral function, or interfere with prosthodontic procedures like the fitting of dentures.
 For those that do need treatment, surgical removal is typically the go-to option.

-This article is still a work in progress and was last updated on May 24, 2023.
+This article is complete and was published on May 24, 2023, and last updated on December 05, 2023.